 Abuse comes in ALL kinds and sizes.

 If you are witnessing animal abuse, report it.
 In 76% of cases, when a pet is being physically abused, others in the household are as well.
 If you spot animal abuse, call 911.
 You may save a life.
-Or Two.
+Or two.

-Research has shown that 62-76 percent of animal cruelty in the home occurs in front of children (Faver & Strand, 2003).
+Research has shown that 62-76% of animal cruelty in the home occurs in front of children (Faver & Strand, 2003).
 Children often intervene to protect their mothers and pets from being battered.
 Some children may even allow themselves to be victimized to save their pets from being harmed or killed (Edelson et al., 2003).
 Tragically, this behavior is often symptomatic of children’s future abuse of people (Boat, 1999).